JA

 Sanpo University: Special Field Lecture by Shunya Yoshimi (Ueno–Hongo–Myogadani Route)

 This walking tour, beginning in Ueno and continuing through Hongo to Myogadani, traces areas undergoing redevelopment and explores urban spaces where layers of memory are being overwritten.
 By observing the underside of Tokyo’s transformation into a “tourist destination,” we re-examine the layers of history embedded in the city from a pedestrian’s point of view.
 This relaxed yet critical urban walk invites participants to reconsider the value of “Sanpo”, which we are increasingly losing amidst modernization and globalization.
-Guid (lecturer): Shunya Yoshimi (President of “Sanpo University” / Professor, Faculty of Tourism and Community Development, Kokugakuin University) Date: Friday, November 28, 2025 Tour Course: Ueno – Hongo – Myogadani Meeting Point: In front of the Statue of Saigo Takamori, Ueno Onshi Park (Ueno Park, Taito-ku, Tokyo) Dismissal Point: Hatoyama Kaikan (subject to change depending on weather or other circumstances) Notes Participants gather and disperse on-site.
-Travel and accommodation are each participant’s responsibility.
+Guid (lecturer): Shunya Yoshimi (President of “Sanpo University” / Professor, Faculty of Tourism and Community Development, Kokugakuin University) Date: Friday, November 28, 2025 Tour Course: Ueno – Hongo – Myogadani Meeting Point: In front of the Statue of Saigo Takamori, Ueno Onshi Park (Ueno Park, Taito-ku, Tokyo) Dismissal Point: Hatoyama Kaikan (subject to change depending on weather or other circumstances) Notes ・Participants are to meet and disperse at the site.
+Please note that transportation and accommodation expenses to and from the site are at your own cost. ・The route includes long distances with varying elevation.
+Please wear comfortable clothing and walking shoes, and bring your own beverages. ・The event will be held as scheduled even in light rain, but if severe weather is expected, we will contact you by the day before. ・If you are unable to arrive by the departure time, you may be asked to join the group at an intermediate point.

 • Workshop